mvolkmann/blog/src/prolog.md

 To start a Scryer Prolog top level from a terminal, enter `scryerp`.

+By default, Scryer Prolog only provides built-in predicates that are defined in the ISO standard.
+But it bundles many libraries that define non-ISO predicates that can easily be made available with `:- use_module(library(library-name)).`

 To specify configuration for all top level sessions, create the file `$HOME/.scryerrc`.